 - Always use the vacuum tube with the rubber end at the working end of the tube. - Never hold the open end of the hose with your hand while vacuum system is on.
-Always open vacuum relief valves and reduce rpm before attempting to dislodge any obstruction at the vacuum tube nozzle end.
-If it doesn't readily clear, shut down the vacuum system to safely clear the vacuum tube. - For best performance, run the vacuum pump at a lower rpm. - Do not bury the nozzle in the material.
+Always open vacuum relief valves and reduce rpm before attempting to dislodge any obstruction in the vacuum tube. - For best performance, run the vacuum pump at a lower rpm. - Do not bury the nozzle in the material.
 Air flow is required to convey the material through the tube. - If air flow is not sufficient to convey the material, increase the rpm in moderation. - Eliminate unnecessary bends or turns in the tube. - If there is a sudden drop in air flow, check the debris level.